redwoodjs/redwood/packages/project-config/README.md

 # Project Config

+> **Warning**
+>
+> This is a new internal package.
+There are still changes we want to make, so we're marking it as experimental for now.
+Don't depend on this directly in a redwood project.

 This offers functionality to parse the Redwood configurations and a way to get a project's paths.

 ## The base directory